sensu/sensu-docs/content/sensu-go/5.15/guides/use-federation.md

 openssl ec -in jwt_private.pem -pubout -out jwt_public.pem
 {{< /highlight >}}

-For this example, you'll put JWT keys into `/etc/sensu/certs` and use the [`jwt-private-key-file` and `jwt-public-key-file` attributes][4] in `/etc/sensu/backend.yml` to specify the paths to these JWT keys:
+For this example, you'll put JWT keys into `/etc/sensu/certs` on each cluster backend, and use the [`jwt-private-key-file` and `jwt-public-key-file` attributes][4] in `/etc/sensu/backend.yml` to specify the paths to these JWT keys:

 {{< highlight yml >}}
 jwt-private-key-file: /etc/sensu/certs/jwt_private.pem